jackm245/aminaseninja.github.io/_posts/2017-06-26-Codecademy-Lesson-4.md

     <td> This lesson's work was easier than last weeks and I worked well with nothing in my way so I will work the same as this lesson.
 Meaning that there was little that limited my learning and next lesson I won’t have to change my working pattern.</td>
   </tr>
   <tr>
-  <tth class="red">What will I change for next time?
+  <th class="red">What will I change for next time?
 How will I improve my learning?</th>
   </tr>
   <tr>
     <td>for the next lesson, I will try to stay more on track, not distract my friends and keep chat to only about the work.</td>